manideepbora/git-practice/README.md

 - git checkout -b : create branch then check out to that branch
 - git branch -d <branch>: deletes the branch
 - git branch -c <branch name>: creates a branch
+- git branch --no-merged branch1 : all branches from branch1 that are not merged
+- git branch -merged branch1 : all branches that are merged to branch1
 - git checkout <branch name>: switch to branch
 - git checkout: Check out branch (update HEAD and apply changes to the working directory)
 - git log: show the history of projects commits